Skip to main content

 metricmeasure

-Prepare the model for import into Hex
+Prepare the project for import into Hex

 In order to successfully import dbt MetricFlow files into Hex, the following conditions are required:

-1. Specify model paths
+1. Specify project paths

 model: ref('customers')